KealJones/kemystryset/README.md

 ```

 ## Glossary
 These are just brief descriptions about terms associtated with KemystryJS.
-For extended documentation see: [Full KemystryJS Documentation](http://wearekemy.com).
+For extended documentation see: [Full KemystryJS Documentation](http://code.kemystry.life/kemystryjs).

-Kemystry was based on a pun of *chemisty* mixed with *Kemy*, from [We Are Kemy](http://wearekemy.com).
-With that the core idea of KemystryJS lended itself to many of the terms and methods set forth in real chemistry... hehe ...
-If you know about chemistry hopefully alot of these terms actually make it easier to use.

 **Kemycal**:
 > A component/plugin/addon built for use with `KemystryJS`.